MattiasTidefelt/CNGT_FeSiB/README.md

 # CNGT_FeSiB
-CNGT model used for generating mapping and training surrogate models
+CNGT model used for mapping crystallization/devitrification and training surrogate models for further usage

 These scripts are to be used as a three-step rocket.